Protect essential income. Keep options open.

 Coordinate next actions

-Use outputs to support advisor/agent conversations.
+Use outputs to support advisor or licensed professional conversations.